-- Is there a safer way to carry out an effective suppression action?
+- Is there a safer way to accomplish the suppression action?

-If available, have a pilot explain how the load calculation is done and the effects of density altitude on the aircrafts’ capability and allowable.
+If available, have a pilot explain how to complete a load calculation and the effects of density altitude on aircraft capability and allowable payload.

 Incident Management Situation Report (IMSR)

 Incident Response Pocket Guide (IRPG), PMS 461